krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

+This tutorial provides an in depth explanation of how to use CodaLab Worksheets.

+The commands below can be typed into the [CodaLab CLI](User_Install CodaLab CLI) or into the web terminal on a CodaLab website, although currently not all commands are supported on the website.

 ## Filesystem analogy

-CodaLab is structured much like a classic operating system, so it's useful to keep the following analogy in mind:
+To understand CodaLab, it's useful to keep the following analogy in mind:

-- shell = CodaLab session (usually identified by the process ID of the shell)
+- shell = CodaLab session
-- drive = CodaLab instance (e.g., `http://localhost:2800`)
+- drive = CodaLab instance (e.g., `http://codalab.org/bundleservice`)
-- directory = CodaLab worksheet (e.g., `codalab`)
+- directory = CodaLab worksheet (e.g., `home-pliang`)
 - file = CodaLab bundle (e.g., `stanford-corenlp`)
 - line in a file = CodaLab target (e.g., `stanford-corenlp/src`)